charlottejacques3/gratitude_app/assets/consent_form.md

 You may end the interview at any time.

 You may change your mind and withdraw from this study at any time.
 There is no need to explain why you have changed your mind.
-If you would like to withdraw, you can do so through the app’s settings page.
+If you would like to withdraw, you can do so through the app's settings page.

 If you withdraw from the study your contribution will not be used in the analysis or final report.